-The Master of Education: Teaching - Concentration in Secondary Social Studies program, in alignment with the West Virginia 21st Century standards for teaching social studies, is for post-baccalaureate students who wish to teach students to understand the political, geographic, economic, and social world.
-The program encourages the development of teachers who can assist students to work independently and collaboratively using critical thinking and problem-solving skills necessary to develop civic responsibility for the 21st Century.
-Candidates will complete both a master's degree and be prepared to receive certification through the state of West Virginia in Secondary Social Studies.
+The Master of Education: Teaching - Concentration in Secondary Social Studies program, in alignment with the West Virginia 21st Century standards for teaching social studies, is for post-baccalaureate students, or candidates, who wish to teach secondary students to understand the political, geographic, economic, and social world.
+The program encourages the development of teachers who can assist secondary students to work independently and collaboratively using critical thinking and problem-solving skills necessary to develop civic responsibility for the 21st Century.
+Candidates will complete a master's degree and are prepared for eligibility for certification through the state of West Virginia in Secondary Social Studies.

-Secondary Social Studies candidates need to have completed the equivalent of a history or social studies major (48 hours.)
+Secondary Social Studies candidates need to have completed the equivalent of a history or social studies major (48 hours).
 Gaps may be satisfied through undergraduate coursework (preferably 300-400 level courses) to meet the equivalent credit hours to equal the major.
-Specific history courses are not required (except WV history for licensure in the state); however, state certification tests do reflect a broad range of social studies content.
 Candidates must have completed the equivalent of a content major in Social Studies (48 semester hours) prior to student teaching.
-Those seeking West Virginia certification must also have taken a West Virginia studies/history course as part of the 48 semester hour requirement.
 Candidates may not complete the Master of Education: Teaching - Concentration in Secondary Social Studies degree if they are lacking content area coursework.
+For admission to this program applicants are required to submit official undergraduate transcripts, which will be reviewed by the School of Education for content area coursework requirements as part of the admission process.
+The applicant will be notified of all content area deficits at the time of admission to the program.

-Applicants are encouraged to submit their official undergraduate transcripts for review prior to starting courses.
-The Secondary Social Studies program requires 125 hours of field experience and student teaching on an approved school site.
-All courses other than the student teaching are offered online.
+The Secondary Social Studies program requires 125 hours of field experience prior to student teaching at an approved school site.
+All courses other than student teaching are offered online.
 This West Virginia state approved program is aligned with West Virginia Professional Teaching Standards (WVPTS), National Council for the Social Studies (NCSS) standards, and International Society for Technology in Education (ISTE) standards.